Notes on the Geography of Malaysia: Melaka Take Two

 To the south, Melaka grows.

-And grows; the view here is toward Sumatra.
+And grows; the view here is west, across the busy strait separating Melaka from Sumatra.

 You could easily overlook the one remaining bit of the Portuguese wall.
 (Yes, that's a Carrefour supermarket on the far side of the lawn.)